Omar-Khawaja/terraform_count/README.md

-This Terraform template shows an example of using count with the local-exec and output command.
+This Terraform template shows an example of using the count option with the local-exec provisioner and output command.